KPZ equation limit of higher-spin exclusion processes: The Martingale Problem: Proof of Proposition

 is also a discrete time martingale.

-We proceed to showing that $ N_\psi(\tau) $ and $ \hatN_\psi(\tau) $ are local martingales.
+With $ \Ne_\psi(t) $ and $ \hatNe_\psi(t) $ as in the preceding, we proceed to showing that $ N_\psi(\tau) $ and $ \hatN_\psi(\tau) $ are local martingales.
 Since, by \eqref{eq:momt1}, passing from discrete time to continuous time introduces only a negligible error, it suffices to show that terms in \eqref{eq:mgprob:d1}--\eqref{eq:mgprob:d2} converge in distribution to the corresponding terms.
 More precisely, recalling $ \te(\tau) :=\e^{-3}\tcente J \tau $, our goal is to show

 To this end, since $ \Ze \Rightarrow \Zlim $, it clearly suffices to show